jgwill/lampyno/README.md

 docker-compose up -d
 ```

-Your LAMP stack is now ready!!
+Your LAMP Python NodeJS stack is now ready!!
 You can access it via `http://localhost`.

 ## Configuration and Usage